KhanKhuu/EyeSaver/README.md

 Steps to use:
 1. `$ python3 calibrate_eyes_ON.py -c`.
 When ready, press enter and look around at your computer screen until the program finishes (about 15 seconds).
 2. `$ python3 calibrate_eyes_OFF.py -c`.
 When ready, press enter and look around away from your computer screen until the program finishes (about 15 seconds).
-3. `$ python3 train_model.py` to train the ON/OFF screen binary classifier on the data you just generated.
+3. `$ python3 train_model.py`.
+Train the ON/OFF screen binary classifier on the data you just generated.
-4. `$ python3 eye-strain-alerter.py` to start the alert system software.
+4. `$ python3 eye-strain-alerter.py`.
+Start the alert system software.
-5. `$ python3 eye-monitor.py -c` to start the camera stream that monitors your gaze using the binary classifier.
+5. `$ python3 eye-monitor.py -c`.
+Start the camera stream that monitors your gaze using the binary classifier.